Functional central limit theorems for non-local branching Markov processes: Proofs of the main results

 for some constant \(C\).
 Since \(2\mathrm{Re}\lambda_{m_L}>\lambda_1\), this and \eqref{eq: large part 2 exp bound} imply the existence of constants \(C_1\) and \(C_2\), independent of \(n,s\) and \(t\), such that

 Combining \eqref{eq: cond exp large}, \eqref{eq: large assumption exp bound 12}, and \eqref{eq: large bound 33}, gives \eqref{eq: tight control 1l}.

 The proof of \eqref{eq: tight control 2l} follows an almost identical argument.
-The notable difference being that in \eqref{eq: cond exp large}, the power of two in the first and second lines appears inside the expectation instead.
-From this, analogous versions of \eqref{eq: large assumption exp bound 12} and \eqref{eq: large bound 33} are shown.
-However, we note that in the penultimate line of \eqref{eq: large part 2 exp bound}, the \(k\)-th moment is replaced by the \(2k\)-th moment.
-To control this term, we use that \ref{H5} controls the $2k$-th moment of the semigroup at small times through \eqref{eq: tight assum 211}.
+The notable difference being that in \eqref{eq: cond exp large}, the power of two in the first line appears inside the expectation instead.
+From this \eqref{eq: large assumption exp bound 12} is identical, and an analogous version of \eqref{eq: large bound 33} follows.
+However, we note that in the penultimate line of \eqref{eq: large part 2 exp bound}, the \(k_f\)-th moment is replaced by the \(2k_f\)-th moment.
+To control this term, we use \eqref{eq: tight assum 311} in place of \eqref{eq: tight assum 211}.

 Lastly, we prove \eqref{eq: tight control 3l}.
 First note that, by \ref{H1b},

 where By an identical argument to \eqref{eq: Winf trick}-\eqref{eq: need for markov ineq}, we have that

 where \(C^{(1)}_{i,j,k}, C^{(2)}_{i,j,k}\) are constants that only depend on \(i,j,k\).
 Therefore, \eqref{eq: tight control 3l} holds. \end{proof}